 – Megan Lee, GoOverseas.com “Reverse Culture-Shock: Coming Home After Studying Abroad”

-Study Abroad Programs (SAP) invites study abroad alumni to participate in our Global Ambassador Program (GAP).
+Study Abroad Programs (SAP) invites study abroad alumni to participate in our Study Abroad Alumni Ambassadors (formerly known as GAP).
 Ambassadors serve as official SAP volunteer representatives and advocate for study abroad within the Georgia State University community.

 - Join a community of fellow study abroad alumni.